behringer24/argumentative/README.md

 Go argument parser fast and simple

 ## Why
 I experimented with a lot of Go command line argument parsers to build simple but powerful cli applications.
-I like thge way that pythons argparse module works but did not find a suitable replacemant for my current Go projects.
-Some seem to be abandoned and even the big framework like tools did not handle positional arguments like I would like them to work.
-So this is because and because: Why not.
+I like the way that pythons _argparse_ module works, but did not find a suitable replacemant for my current Go projects.
+Some seem to be abandoned and even the big framework-like tools did not handle positional arguments like I would like them to work.
+So this is because and because: Why not?

 ## Installation
 ```